shaharyog/trivia_gui/README.md

 6. Build flutter project:
     - `flutter build <os> --release`, Replace `<os>` with windows, linux, etc...
 7. Run the executable provided by the build command.

+### Installation
+#### We have released each version of our gui in the releases tab in GitHub, so you can download directly from there, for specific installation instructions refer to this [guide](INSTALLATION_INSTRUCTIONS.md)

 ## Authors
 - Shahar Yogev